 Our PF-2 filters reduce fluoride and arsenic in your water using the media aluminum oxide (aka activated alumina).
 As a consumer, it’s important to know that pure aluminum and aluminum oxide have vastly different characteristics.
 Pure aluminum is water-soluble, it is highly reactive and it is associated with negative health effects.
 By contrast aluminum oxide […]

-No, the PF2™ is used in conjunction with the Black Berkey® purification elements and the PF-4™ elements are used in conjunction with the ceramic filters.
-The Black Berkey® Purification Elements remove MTBE and reduce heavy metals whereas the ceramic filters do not therefore; we incorporated MTBE and heavy metals reduction capabilities into the PF-4™ elements.
+No, the PF2™ is used in conjunction with the Black Berkey® Elements and the PF-4™ elements are used in conjunction with the ceramic filters.
+The Black Berkey® Elements remove MTBE and reduce heavy metals whereas the ceramic filters do not therefore; we incorporated MTBE and heavy metals reduction capabilities into the PF-4™ elements.

 That is correct, high or low PH impedes the ability of the media to remove fluoride.
 For maximum removal efficiency, maintain the water being treated between a PH level above 5 and below 7.